MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 # Hotpatch for new virtual machines

-Hotpatching is a new way to install updates on supported _Windows Server Azure Edition_ virtual machines (VMs) that doesn’t require a reboot after installation.
-This article covers information about hotpatch for supported _Windows Server Azure Edition_ VMs, which has the following benefits:
+Hotpatching is a new way to install updates on supported _Windows Server Datacenter: Azure Edition_ virtual machines (VMs) that doesn’t require a reboot after installation.
+This article covers information about hotpatch for supported VMs, which has the following benefits:

 - Lower workload impact with less reboots
 - Faster deployment of updates as the packages are smaller, install faster, and have easier patch orchestration with Azure Update Manager